dilantha111/google-codein/README.md

 ## GCI-02: Testing NeutralinoJs on Linux

 Neutralinojs has been successfully tested on several versions of Ubuntu.
-It needs to be tested further on other Linux distros either by creating virtual machines using a software like Virtualbox or if the user has installed a particular Linux Distro on their system..
-A table needs to be documented showing supported and unsupported OS versions.
+It needs to be tested further on other Linux distros either by creating virtual machines, using a software like Virtualbox.
+The user can also use his pre-installed Linux Distro for this purpose. <br/> A table needs to be documented showing supported and unsupported OS versions.

 - Skill Level: Beginner
 - Task Type: Code, Documentation, Testing